kessal001/Gesture-Controlled-Media-Player/README.md

 ## Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check [issues page](https://github.com/yourusername/gesture-controlled-media-player/issues).

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)